 “They might not be able to do all the jobs within the team, but they may be able to do one of them.
 That helps keep it non-recordable,” Parsons said.
 “We have a strong return-to-work philosophy at Advanced Urgent Care & Occupational Medicine, and a strong communication philosophy with employers and insurers.”

-Providers have several OSHA-approved means to treat injuries while remaining non-recordable:
+Medical providers have several OSHA-approved means to treat injuries while remaining non-recordable:

 - Using a nonprescription medication at nonprescription strength.
 (For medications available in both prescription and nonprescription form, a recommendation by a physician or other licensed health care professional to use a nonprescription medication at prescription strength is considered medical treatment for record-keeping purposes.)